Back to articles list Articles Cookbook

 Your Next Steps with Subqueries

 In this article, I’ve explained subqueries and showed you several examples of how to use them.
 Still, this topic has plenty of variations, including the different types of subqueries and operators.
-To have a more complete understanding of subqueries, I suggest taking an online course like LearnSQL.com’s SQL Basics or reading the additional articles I’ve mentioned.
+To have a more complete understanding of subqueries, I suggest taking an online course like LearnSQL.com’s SQL Subqueries or reading the additional articles I’ve mentioned.